Susiee03/cs61b/proj2/gitlet-design.md

 * Files followed by the structures

 #### Methods:
+* setUp() - follow the directory and file structure, set up the .gitlet
+* file.

+### Class 2: Gitlet
+// wrap all the gitlet command into this class.
+#### Fields:
+* files and directory from the Repository class
+* currBranch record the current branch of gitlet command
+* currCommit record the latest commit in the current branch

+#### Methods:
 * init() - initial commit (need the Commit class), single master branch, set all related files and directories.
 * ![img_3.png](img_3.png)
 *